casper-network/docs-archive/theory/abstract-consensus.rst

 - includes the identifier of the validator who created :math:`m.creator`
 - references messages the creator confirms as seen at the moment of creating :math:`m` - we call this list "justifications" - :math:`m.justifications`
-- points to the consensus value that creator is voting for - :math:`m.consensusValue`
+- points to the consensus value that creator is voting for - :math:`\textit{m.consensusValue}`
 - is cryptographically signed by the creator

 The consensus value included in the message is however optional - it is OK to broadcast an "empty vote" message.
 The